Ramys/Torncore-Modules/README.md

 # Torncore-Modules
-WowTorn modules for use on Torncore
+WowTorn modules for use on Torncore.
+The most up to date modules repository, working with latest Azerothcore.